 It has no practical consequences because the actually used chemical composition is determined by the files for equation of state and opacity.

 '''

 • real qmol:

+This optional information parameter can be specified with

 '''

 It has no practical consequences because the actually used chemical composition is determined by the files for equation of state and opacity.